 - Combine chicken with marinade ingredients.
 Mix well, cover and set aside for 15 minutes.

-- In a large skillet or non-stick frying pan, saute chicken with 1 tbsp of oil on high heat.
+- In a large skillet or non-stick frying pan, saute chicken with 1 tablespoon of oil on high heat.
 Turning every minute for about 4 minutes or until chicken is caramelised but not cooked through. (note 2) Transfer to a bowl and set aside.

 - Whilst vegetables are cooking, combine all the sauce ingredients in a small bowl and mix well until sauce is smooth and constarch is disolved.